LaGGgggg/SkyLibrary/README.md

 **Warning!** If you want to change the values of the maximum upload size, change it also in [nginx configuration file](nginx/nginx.conf) (change the value of client_max_body_size).<br>
 FILE_UPLOAD_MAX_SIZE - a maximum size of an upload file in megabytes converted to bytes (the megabytes value must be an integer).<br>
 COVER_UPLOAD_MAX_SIZE - a maximum size of an upload file in megabytes converted to bytes (the megabytes value must be an integer).<br>
+FILE_UPLOAD_CHUNK_SIZE - part size for uploading a file on the s3 server using multipart upload (the bytes value must be an integer).<br>

 LANGUAGE_CODE - standard [django language code](https://docs.djangoproject.com/en/4.1/ref/settings/#std-setting-LANGUAGE_CODE).<br>